 Students are strongly advised to complete the required course(s) within the first year of study.
 Students who are required to read both ES1000 and ES1103 may read ES1000 in the first semester of study and ES1103 in the second semester of study.
-Please refer to the CELC website for more information: http://www.nus.edu.sg/celc/programmes/qet.html
+ES1000 has 0 units and does not count towards the minimum workload.
+Please refer to the CELC website for more information.